validatedpatterns/docs/infrastructure/using-validated-pattern-operator.md

 * Choose a name for the pattern deployment.
 This name will be used in the projects created.
 * Apply any arbitrary labels to this deployment
 * Choose a cluster group name.
-This is important because it dientifies the type of cluster that this pattern will be deployed on.
+This is important because it identifies the type of cluster that this pattern will be deployed on.
 For example if this is `Industrial Edge` then it should be `datacenter`.
 If it's `multicloud-gitops` then it should be `hub`.
-Please check with the validated pattern to figure out which cluter group is right for this pattern.
+Please check with the validated pattern to figure out which cluster group is right for this pattern.
 * Select the `Git Spec` drop down on the form and change the `Target Repo` URL to your forked repository URL.
 E.g. From `https://github.com/hybrid-cloud-patterns/pattern-name` to `https://github.com/my-git-user/pattern-name`
 * You may need to change the `Target Revision` sometimes it's marked `stable` or has a specific a version number e.g. `v2.1`, it may simply be `main`, or it might be a new branch you've created, `my-branch`.
 * Make sure to make any necessary changes to your `values-*.yaml` files locally and push them to your forked repo. on the correct branch/target chosen above.
 For a quick start you shouldn't need to make changes.